HMO License

 Experience Requirements:

-• Must already hold a Class A Hoisting Machine Operator license.
+• Must hold a Class A license.

-Class C Hoisting Machine Operator License:
+Class C Hoisting Machine Operator Licenses:

-NYC DOB Licensing Page for Class C HMO License
+NYC DOB Class C HMO License Information

 Who Needs It: Operators of smaller hoisting machines under 50 tons